 How does humanitarian photography relate to the media representation of war and atrocity, the Holocaust, and other genocides?
 How does it intersect with the histories of colonialism and imperialism, de-colonization and post-colonialism, hot wars and the Cold War?

 What evidence do we have regarding the reception and impact of humanitarian imagery?
-What accounts for the “success” of humanitarian campaigns – as defined in terms of touching a nerve and raising public awareness and funds.
+What accounts for the “success” of humanitarian campaigns – as defined in terms of touching a nerve and raising public awareness and funds?

 What attempts have been made to regulate humanitarian imagery?
 What can be said about humanitarian photography’s ethics of practice over time?

-Our goal is not to provide definitive answers to these questions, but to introduce these issues to historical scrutiny and open an important scholarly agenda in relation to the visual histories of humanitarianism and human rights.
+Our goal is not to provide definitive answers to these questions but to introduce these issues to historical scrutiny and open an important scholarly agenda in relation to the visual histories of humanitarianism and human rights.

-The essays proceed in roughly chronological fashion, beginning in the closing decades of the nineteenth century, in order to trace the distinctive practitioners, institutional practices, narrative and pictorial conventions, as well as the debates, disputes, and ethics informing humanitarian photography.
-Heather Curtis explores the visual culture of late-nineteenth century humanitarianism on display in American evangelical print journalism, arguing that evangelicals were “at the forefront of pictorial humanitarianism.”
+The chapters proceed in roughly chronological fashion, beginning in the closing decades of the nineteenth century, in order to trace the distinctive practitioners, institutional practices, narrative and pictorial conventions as well as the debates, disputes, and ethics informing humanitarian photography.
+Heather Curtis explores the visual culture of late nineteenth century-humanitarianism on display in American evangelical print journalism, arguing that evangelicals were “at the forefront of pictorial humanitarianism.”
 Her primary focus is the contested nature of Christian humanitarianism and the proper use of imagery.
 Curtis uncovers conflicts among American evangelicals regarding both the ethics of sensationalist journalism and the probity of American imperial expansion.
-Her essay shows that ethical debates about humanitarian imagery – whether it aids identification with victims or results in feelings of difference and disgust – is well over a century old.
-Christina Twomey examines the historical emergence of the language of atrocity in the late 19th century, its use by humanitarian movements, and the subsequent linking of languages and images of atrocity.
-She focuses on three formative historical moments: the Bulgarian “atrocities” of the late 1870s; the Indian Famine of 1876–78; and the Congo Reform Campaign of 1903–1913 to consider the emergence, evolution, and humanitarian use of “atrocity” narratives and photos.
+Her chapter shows that ethical debates about humanitarian imagery – whether it aids identification with victims or results in feelings of difference and disgust – is well over a century old.
+Christina Twomey examines the historical emergence of the language of atrocity in the late nineteenth century, its use by humanitarian movements, and the subsequent linking of languages and images of atrocity.
+She focuses on three formative historical moments: the Bulgarian “atrocities” of the late 1870s; the Indian Famine of 1876–78; and the Congo Reform Campaign of 1903–13 to consider the emergence, evolution, and humanitarian use of “atrocity” narratives and photos.

 Kevin Grant explores the conventions and limits of photographic display, narration, and exhibition of atrocity by British missionaries active in the Congo Reform Campaign, the largest sustained humanitarian initiative prior to the First World War.
 Grant examines how these humanitarians apprehended and structured their use of print media and, in particular, public lantern-slide lectures to display and discuss the mutilation of Congolese men, women, and children who labored in the rubber trade in Congo Free State under the rule of Belgian King Leopold.
 Atrocity photos and horror narratives constituted the centerpiece of public meetings of the Congo Reform movement yet presented the greatest challenge: how could British humanitarians use them to stimulate “constructive provocation” yet avoid the “destructive alienation” of their audiences?
 Grant shows how British humanitarians used atrocity images to convey horrors they believed words could not describe, yet were highly attentive to gender in the ways they structured and narrated such presentations in order to observe – and enforce – the propriety of the campaign.